The Lie (Playhouse 90)

 "The Lie" is an American television play broadcast on April 24, 1973 as the first installment of the CBS Playhouse 90 series.
 The production was based on a play by Ingmar Bergman.
-The cast included George Segal, Shirley Knight, Robert Culp, Dean Jaffer, Louise Lasser, and William Daniels.
+The featured cast, as displayed in the opening credits, included George Segal, Shirley Knight (as Shirley Knight Hopkins), Robert Culp, Victor Buono, William Daniels, Dean Jagger, Louise Lasser, Mary Ann Mobley, and Elizabeth Wilson.
 The play was a drama depicting the interactions of a group of wealthy people.

 The production was nominated for five Primetime Emmy Awards and won four: